 LAST Sets the projector to default to the previous or last active input each time the projector is turned on.
-AUTO Searches for an active source in order of COMPUTER1 $\rightarrow$ COMPUTER 2(DIGITAL) $\rightarrow$ COMPUTER2 (ANALOG) $\rightarrow$ VIDEO $\rightarrow$ S-VIDEO $\rightarrow$ COMPUTER1 and displays the first found source.
+AUT0 Searches for an active source in order of COMPUTER1 $\to$ COMPUTER 2(DIGITAL) $\to$ COMPUTER2 (ANALOG) $\to$ VIDEO $\to$ S-VIDEO $\to$ COMPUTER1 and displays the first found source.
 COMPUTER1 Displays the computer signal from the COMPUTER 1 IN connector every time the projector is turned on.
 COMPUTER2(DIGITAL) Displays the DVI digital from the COMPUTER 2 IN connector every time the projector is turned on.
-(Not available on NP405/NP305) COMPUTER2(ANALOG) Displays the computer signal from the COMPUTER 2 IN connector every time the projector is turned on. ("COMPUTER2" on NP405/NP305) VIDEO Displays the Video source from the VIDEO IN connector every time the projector is turned on.
-S-VIDEO Displays the Video source from the S-VIDEO IN connector every time the projector is turned on.
+COMPUTER2(ANALOG) Displays the computer signal from the COMPUTER 2 IN connector every time the projector is turned on.
+VIDE0 Displays the Video source from the VIDEO IN connector every time the projector is turned on.
+S-VIDE0 Displays the Video source from the S-VIDEO IN connector every time the projector is turned on.